kubedb/docs/docs/guides/mysql/pitr/restic/archiver.md

       from: All
   deletionPolicy: WipeOut
 ```
-Note: Before applying this yaml, verify that a bucket named `mysql-xtrabackup` is already created
+Note: Before applying this yaml, verify that a bucket named `mysql-archiver` is already created on your bucket provider.

 ```bash
    $ kubectl apply -f backupstorage.yaml